 What if I had said no?
 What if I had said yes to one of the other placements I had been asked to take just days before?
 What if Baby Girl had gone to another family?
 We would have never found her or Grayson’s mother.
 The connection would have never been made!
 I could not believe the miracle that had just happened.
 God had this plan all along but I had no idea this was what he had in mind.

 That day I said ‘Yes’ to taking the Baby Girl I felt the strangest feeling.
 I don’t think I had truly until that moment felt [an] undeniable calling from God (or whatever higher spirit you personally might believe in).
 My brain was telling me to say ‘no’ because it made no sense and was not in my plans, but something inside kept saying you have to say ‘YES.’
 It is a sheer miracle, once in a lifetime chance… call it what you will, but it is amazing that my children found each other.
 On December 28, 2018, Hannah joined our family forever and Grayson’s story has forever been impacted for the better now that he has another partner in crime that will forever be a part of his life.

-And our adventure continues, because 13 months after Hannah was born their birth mother welcomed another baby boy into this world whom we are fostering with great hopes to adopt in 2019!
+And our adventure continues, because 13 months after Hannah was born their birth mother welcomed another baby boy into this world whom we are fostering with great hopes to adopt in the future!

 A Version of this post originally appeared on Love What Matters, published with permission.